wfp/designsystem/src/components/Tabs/README.md

 **Tabs** are used to quickly navigate between views within the same context.

+They are based on the [Carbon Design System Tabs](https://www.carbondesignsystem.com/components/tabs/usage/).

 ### Usage

 #### Use tabs to alternate between views within the same context